michelbrassard/imu-code/README.md

 ### Note

-For some reason, if the Arduino was powered off, and then powered on, UPLOAD the code AGAIN otherwise it won't work
+For some reason, if the Arduino was powered off, and then powered on, UPLOAD the code AGAIN otherwise it won't work.